Polaris Sales Agreement: Negotiations

 The Zuckerman mission found the SPO helpful and forthcoming, but there was one major shock.
 The British were expected to contribute to the research and development costs of the A3, backdated to 1 January 1963.
 These were expected to top $700 million by 1968.
 Skybolt had been offered to the UK at unit cost, with the US absorbing the research and development costs, but no such agreement had been reached at Nassau for Polaris.
 Thorneycroft baulked at the prospect of paying research and development costs, but McNamara pointed out that the United States Congress would not stand for an agreement that placed all the burden on the United States.
 Macmillan instructed the British Ambassador to the United States, Sir David Ormsby-Gore, to inform Kennedy that Britain was not willing to commit to an open-ended sharing of research and development costs, but, as a compromise, would pay an additional five per cent for each missile.
 He asked that Kennedy be informed that a breakdown of the Nassau Agreement would likely cause the fall of his government.
 Ormsby-Gore met with Kennedy that very day, and while Kennedy noted that the five per cent offer "was not the most generous offer he had ever heard of", he accepted it.
-McNamara, certain that the United States was being ripped off, calculated the five percent on top of not just the missiles, but their fire control and navigation systems as well, adding around £2 million to the bill.
+McNamara, certain that the United States was being ripped off, calculated the five per cent on top of not just the missiles, but their fire control and navigation systems as well, adding around £2 million to the bill.
 On Ormsby-Gore's advice, this formulation was accepted.

 An American mission now visited the United Kingdom.
 This was led by Paul H. Nitze, the Assistant Secretary of Defense for International Security Affairs, and included Walt W. Rostow, the Director of Policy Planning at the State Department, and Admiral Ignatius J. Galantin, the head of the SPO.
 The Americans had ideas about how the programme should be organised.
 They foresaw the UK Polaris programme having project officers from both countries, with a Joint Steering Task Group that met regularly to provide advice.
 This was accepted, and would become part of the final agreement.
 However, a follow-up British mission under Leslie Williams, the Director General Atomic Weapons at the Ministry of Aviation, whose members included Challens and Rear Admiral Frederick Dossor, was given a letter by the SPO with a list of subjects that were off limits.
 These included penetration aids, which were held to be outside the scope of the Nassau Agreement.